YuliiaKharchenko/pands-project/README.md

 1. **Data Summary**: The program outputs a comprehensive summary of each variable in the dataset to a single text file.
 This summary includes general characteristics of variables, checking for missing values, and counting the number of flowers of each species, statistics for each dataset variable is additionally generated in separate text files.
 2. **Histogram Generation**: Histograms of each variable are saved as PNG files.
 Histograms provide insights into the distribution of values for each feature and help identify patterns and outliers.
 3. **Scatter Plot Creation**: The program generates scatter plots of each pair of variables.
 Scatter plots visualize the relationship between two variables and can reveal correlations or patterns in the data.
 4. **Additional Analysis**: The program conducts any other pertinent analysis necessary for gaining deeper insights into the dataset.
-This includes calculating individual and mean ratios of length-to-width variables, generating a correlation matrix, and saving it to a separate file.
+This includes calculating individual and mean ratios of length-to-width variables, generating a correlation matrix, boxplots, a RadViz plot, and saving it to a separate files.

 [WikipediA's](https://en.wikipedia.org/wiki/Iris_flower_data_set) description of the dataset.